longkimtran/Roxy/README.md

 Roxy will rely your information base on the thing you talk.

-Note: When you use this app make use you have some library in there first if not install them like this: pip install -m requierments.txt
+Note: When you use this app make use you have some library in there first if not install them like this:

+"pip install -m requierments.txt"

 + For user:
 I create 1 EXE file in 'dist folder' so you can open and use it if you don't